Field Trip to Mt. Wilson Observatory Spring 2026!

 • Leadership Team Members: CCAS will cover your entire trip cost as a thank-you for your service!

-• General Members: Final cost will depend on transportation and telescope selection, registration cost will include bus travel both ways and observatory fees (and perhaps a private pre-session private tour, a great way to get grounded in the remarkable history of the Observatory and to see the both big telescopes and the solar tower telescope before starting your session.)
+• General Members: Final cost is typically $250-$300, it’ depends on transportation and telescope selection, registration cost will include bus travel both ways and observatory fees (and perhaps a private pre-session private tour, a great way to get grounded in the remarkable history of the Observatory and to see the both big telescopes and the solar tower telescope before starting your session.)

 Telescope Choice

-We’re currently deciding between the historic 60-inch telescope (legendary for public observing) and the famed 100-inch Hooker Telescope (the largest in the world for decades).
-We’d love your input!
+We will be spending the evening observing through the historic 60-inch telescope (legendary for public observing!).
+When we take our tour of the facility beforehand, we will also get to visit the famed 100-inch Hooker Telescope (the largest in the world for decades).

 ✍️ Reserve Your Spot & Share Your Preferences